tryolabs/requestium/README.md

 The library also adds several convenience features.
 The biggest one is integrating [Parsel](https://github.com/scrapy/parsel)'s parser into the library.
 You can seamlessly run xpaths, css or regex anywhere in the library without having to manually parse anything, resulting in cleaner code.
 Additionally, it improves the managing of cookies and proxies in Selenium, and has several workarounds for some elements of Selenium which are buggy or not super stable.

+Requestium currently supports: Chrome, Chrome headless, and PhantomJS

 ## Usage
 First start a session as you would do on Requests, and optionally add settings for the web-driver if you plan to use one.
-Requestium currently supports Phantomjs, Chrome and Chrome headless as the webdriver.
+Requestium currently supports PhantomJS, Chrome and Chrome headless as the webdriver.
 ```python
 from requestium import Session, Keys